dialex/start-testing/docs/toolbox/note-taking.md

 - **To clarify**
   - _e.g.
 When are regression tests executed?
 Ask Gary or `#regressions` Slack channel_

 Note taking is also useful to reduce rambling during meetings.
 Share your screen while you're taking notes and use the structure above to guide the conversation.
-This helps everyone visualise the topics of discussion and at the end of the meeting you'll have a summary for free.
+This helps everyone visualise the topics of discussion and at the end of the meeting you'll have a free summary.

 > Tip: This [website](https://shoulditbeameeting.com/#/) let's you quickly decide if you really need that meeting.
 You can print the [flowchart](https://dannyroosevelt.com/ratethatmeeting-assets/should-it-be-a-meeting-flowchart.pdf) too.
 If your team has trouble ending meetings on time, you can use this [website](https://producthunt.com/posts/costie) to show how much that meeting is currently costing.